adunning/dissertation/source/04-wisdom-commentaries.md

----
-Title: *Speculum animi mei:* Alexander's Writings at Cirencester
+# *Speculum animi mei:* Alexander's Writings at Cirencester
-locale: en-GB

 <!--Alexander's work at Cirencester? -->
----

 Q: What is the purpose of Alexander's wisdom commentaries?